HotChickenCurry/social-links-profile-main/README.md

 ### Continued development

-Next to would like to focus on adding a dark and light mode that users can toggle, add an animated hover effect using javascript
+Next I would like to focus on adding a dark and light mode that users can toggle, add an animated hover effect using javascript

 ### Useful resources